jlx-dxl/F1Tenth-Racing/README.md

 # F1Tenth-Racing

-Archived all the algorithms implemented for autonomous racing with a F1Tenth-Racing-Car.
+Archived all the algorithms implemented for autonomous racing with an F1Tenth-Racing-Car.